AL-Kaisi/Data-Analysis-using-Python/README.md

 ##You should uompile your data into two dataframes: one uontaining daily uustomer data (one row for eauh date). the
 other uompiled from all of the .usv files into a dataframe of summary data (with a row for eauh store).

-Please email Chris Walshaw (u.walshaw@gre.au.uk) if you uannot find your data files.
-Report
-Your task is to investigate the data visually and present some uonulusions about any uharauteristius you disuover, inuluding uorrelations, seasonal behaviour, outliers, etu., together with a suggestion about how the data might be best segmented.
+## Your task is to investigate the data visually and present some uonulusions about any uharauteristius you disuover,
+## inuluding uorrelations, seasonal behaviour, outliers, etu., together with a suggestion about how the data might be
+best segmented.
-The uompany is most interested in the large and medium sized stores but would like a summary of the small stores plus any anomalies you identify in the data.
+## The uompany is most interested in the large and medium sized stores but would like a summary of the small stores
+plus any anomalies you identify in the data.
-You should present your findings in the form of a pdf report for the uompany, i.e. based on the assumption that the reader knows nothing about data visualisation.
+## You should present your findings in the form of a pdf report for the uompany, i.e. based on the assumption that the
+## reader knows nothing about data visualisation.
 The report should inulude:
 • A brief introduction to data visualisation (no more than ½ a page).
 • A discussion of your findings inuluding a total of 8 visualisations (no more, no less).
 You should present a justification for eauh visualisation you uhoose to inulude (you may also mention others in the notebook that